 The idea for the Déjà vu album cover came from Stephen Stills, an impassioned Civil War buff.
 Stills wanted the photo to look like a Civil War era tintype.

 Tom Gundelfinger (who later changed his last name after marrying Mollie O’Neal) had been shooting photos of CSN&Y since they first formed the band, long before the four had ever performed in public.
 They didn’t think of themselves as a group but more as a gathering of musicians who would come together occasionally, make a little music and then go their separate ways.
-Déjà vu was their first album to include Neal Young.
+Déjà vu was their first album to include Neil Young.

 Cover designer Gary Burden contacted Tom about shooting the cover, which at the time had no working title.
 After the shoot, the album was named for David Crosby’s side-two song, “Déjà vu.”
 Both Gary and Tom were surprised at how well the cover idea worked with the title.